-Date of Brief Description of Signed for the Consultant's

-Review Changes Organisation Signature

-18 th May 2015 Implement new

-Manual to replace HART

-original 2010 version 1000

-Annual review of CB) 1

-15 th April 2016 Health and Safety (i) divert

-Manual.
-No O COLLOIT

-amendments or new

-legislation to include

-Annual review of

-2 nd March Health and Safety

-2017 Manual.
-No //4//

-amendments or new )//d/j

-legislation to include

-Annual review of

-8 th March Health and Safety

-2018 Manual.
-No 1/20//

-amendments or new

-legislation to include

-Annual review of

-13 March Health and Safety

-2019 Manual.
-No 1/2//

-amendments or new

-legislation to include

-Annual review of

-16 September Health and Safety

-2020 Manual.
-No 1// ////

-amendments or new

-legislation to include
+Date of Review Brief Description of Changes Signed for the Organisation Consultant Signature 18 th May 2015 Implement new Manual to replace original 2010 version MA 15 th April 2016 Annual review of Health and Safety Manual.
+No amendments or new legislation to include C:Glverf 2 nd March 2017 Annual review of Health and Safety Manual.
+No amendments or new legislation to include SAM.
+8 th March 2018 Annual review of Health and Safety Manual.
+No amendments or new legislation to include 5/3/ 13 March 2019 Annual review of Health and Safety Manual.
+No amendments or new legislation to include 16 September 2020 Annual review of Health and Safety Manual.
+No amendments or new legislation to include S/24/j.
+23 rd September 2021 Annual review of Health and Safety Manual - update to Lighthouse contact details Ben Taylor 12 th October 2022 Annual review of Health and Safety Manual, full update to latest policy version.
+Craig Barrington removed as no longer with company